jxnu-liguobin/cs-summary-reflection/docs/categories.md

 layout: page
 title: 分类
 ---
-{% for category in site.categories %}
+{% for category in site.categories reversed %}

 ##### {{ category[0] }}